ExistedGit/Dota2Cheat/README.md

 or
 `.\vcpkg.exe install protobuf:x64-windows-static-md`

-The first one will install the default version of the .lib.
+The first one will install the default version of the lib.
 You will have to get libprotobuf DLLs from a release in this repo and move them to the folder with dota2.exe

 The second one will install the heavier static version which will not require anything.